Yuankun-Li/PBWC-VideoManagement/README.md

   * Officers:
     - “videomanagement | request | Can add request”
     - “videomanagement | request | Can add meeting request”
-  * Sergeants/Administrative Officials (*Group must be labled "video_manager" for web service to provide users in this group access to the video upload webpage*):
+  * Sergeants/Administrative Officials (*Group must be labeled "video_manager" for web service to provide users in this group access to the video upload webpage*):
     - “videomanagement | request | Can add request”
     - “videomanagement | request | Can add meeting request”
     - “videomanagement | video | Can add video"
-  * Committee Members (*Group must be labled "committee_member" for web service to provide users in this group access to the full BWC footage database and all requests submitted by students and officers*):
+  * Committee Members (*Group must be labeled "committee_member" for web service to provide users in this group access to the full BWC footage database and all requests submitted by students and officers*):
     - “videomanagement | request | Can delete request”
     - “videomanagement | request | Can delete meeting request”
     - “videomanagement | video | Can change video"